Cheap Bus Tickets from Los Angeles to Las Vegas

 Tufesa International: Another popular bus line that travels between Los Angeles and Las Vegas is Tufesa International, which drops passengers off fairly close to downtown.
 Once you arrive at the Tufesa International Terminal, walk out onto South M.L.K Boulevard, where you can take local transportation to your final destination.

-When reserving your trip with Wanderu, you'll find low prices on buses across North America.
+When reserving your trip with Wanderu, you'll find low prices on buses across the world!
 If you need to get to your destination in a hurry, then we have plenty of options.
 Reserve your seat on a train from Los Angeles to Las Vegas and bypass traffic on the way to your next destination.

 Tufesa International is a premiere bus company operating in the U.S. and Mexico.
 Tufesa bus routes cover California, Nevada, Arizona, Sonora, Baja California, Sinaloa and Jalisco.